abrahamoso/abrahamoso/README.md

-- 🔭 I’m currently working on Develop a REST API that predicts potential drug interactions based on chemical structures and known interaction data.
-Researchers can input chemical structures of drugs and receive predictions about possible interactions and side effects.
+- 🔭 I’m currently working on Develop a REST API that predicts potential drug interactions based on chemical structures and known interaction data.Researchers can input chemical structures of drugs and receive predictions about possible interactions and side effects.
 - 🌱 I’m currently learning and devloping my phyton skills
 - 👯 I’m looking to collaborate on any open source projetcs
 - 📫 How to reach me: osorio_abrahamm@icloud.com
 - ⚡ Fun fact: I practice Jiu Jitsu and Wrestling on my free time.

 🎓 I'm currently a student at Los Angeles Valley College studying Computer Science with ambitions of becoming a Software Engineer.
-I enjoy coding and learning more about technology.
-I have experience participating in various programs where I work on real-world projects and continuously strive to enhance my skills.
+I enjoy coding and learning more about technology.I have experience participating in various programs where I work on real-world projects and continuously strive to enhance my skills.